 Students should be aware that there are a number of 'Exam contingency dates' placed in this year's exam calendar.
 These will only be used should there have been '...severe national or local disruption preventing an examination from taking place...' on the originally scheduled exam date.
 This can only be used for an entire examination to be rescheduled nationally and not for individuals who failed to attend an examination that took place at the scheduled time.
-The dates for these are Thursday 8 June 2023, Thursday 15 June 2023 and Wednesday 28 June 2023.
+The dates for these are the afternoon of 6th June and 13th June 2024 and the morning and afternoon of 26th June 2024.
 Students should ensure they are available on these dates if required.